shiva-pivotal/tap-bounty-challenge/tanzu-tools-setup.md

 ### <a id=tanzu-essential> </a> Step 1: Install tanzu cluster essentials

 Once you have an empty AKS cluster, you will need to install the essential cluster tools into it.
-You're basically install the kapp-controller and the secrets manager.
+You're basically install the kapp and secrets controller.

 Download the cluster-essential tar and install it.
 Provide following user inputs into commands and execute them to install tanzu cluster essentials and tanzu cli into your machine..